NutritionalLungImmunity/Wiki-and-Web/model/model.md

 1. Epithelial cells.
 1. _A. fumigatus_

 Agents behave according to a set of rules that are derived from literature and _de novo_ experiments.
 For example, the monocyte derived macrophages respond to the sensing of _A. fumigatus_ and respond accordingly to the output of an intracellular Generalized Boolean network (GBN).
-The GBN is built from a combination of literature results and a dataset generated as part of this project.
+The GBN is built from a combination of literature results and analysis of a transcriptomics dataset generated as part of this project.

 ### Calibrating the model with experimental data

 In order to build the 3D agent based model, we have performed several _in vivo_ and _in vitro_ experiments.

 For example, we co-cultured monocyte derived macrophages with _A. fumigatus_ in a time-series and extracted mRNA for RNA sequencing.
 We used the transcriptomic data for the calibration of the intracellular model of macrophages.
-We also performed other protein-level assays to calibrate parameters related to extracellular behavior.
+We also performed other protein-level assays such as ELISA and blot assays to calibrate parameters related to extracellular behavior.
+For the purpose of transparency, all experimental data that was generated with the goal of calibrating the 3D model can be found on this website.

 <figure>
 <img  src="https://data.nutritionallungimmunity.org/api/v1/file/5e0f99d4c1b2cfe0661e564d/download?contentDisposition=inline" width="400" height="250"/>
+<figcaption>A summary of our experimental pipeline for monocyte-derived macrophages.</figcaption>
 </figure>

 <a name="datadiagram">
 # Data associated with the model building effort.

+The overall model building process can be described as a pipeline going from experimental work to computational analysis of the experimental data, to mathematical modeling, to the implementation and incorporation of a version of the mathematical model into the 3D agent-based model.
+For example, monocyte derived macrophages, which are known to play a crucial role in iron-handling during infection, are included as agents in the 3D agent-based model.
+To derive the rules of a monocyte derived macrophage, we built a generalized boolean network (GBN) model from a combination of literature and experiments.
+All the experimental data that was used to derive rules in the GBN can be found in the experimental section in the table below.

 <table style="width:100%">
  <col align="left">
  <col align="left">